dweisz/ay250_fall2016/README.md

 #### GitHub

 This class will make heavy use of GitHub.
-Notes, homework sets, data, slides, etc. will all be posted through the classes main GitHub repo and you should fork the repository so you can develop, do the homework, etc. on your own.
+Notes, homework sets, data, slides, etc. will all be posted through the classes main GitHub repo and you should "fork" the repository so you can develop, do the homework, etc. on your own.
 Similarly, we will use the GitHub framework for addressing questions.
 When you have questions about an assignment, notes, etc. you should raise an "issue".

 All of your work will be visible to each other and anyone that wants to look at your repo.
 You should become comfortable with the idea of doing your work in the open -- transparency is fundamental to science.